 How to file an Oklahoma annual report

 If you run an LLC or limited partnership in Oklahoma, you'll need an annual certificate, not a report.
 Own a corporation?
 You no longer file a yearly franchise tax return.
-Oklahoma repealed its franchise tax for tax years beginning in 2024.
+Oklahoma repealed its franchise tax for tax years beginning in 2024 pursuant to HB 1039X, and the Oklahoma Tax Commission confirmed that tax year 2023 was the final franchise tax filing year.
+Note that 2023 franchise tax obligations were not erased by the repeal; returns and payments for tax year 2023 remained due in 2024.

-Oklahoma's Secretary of State expects most business entities to submit an annual update.
-This is in the form of an annual certificate, which LLCs and LPs must file.
-Here’s a summary of the entity types that must file:
+Oklahoma's Secretary of State expects most business entities to submit an annual update, in the form of an annual certificate, which LLCs, LPs, and corporations must file.
+Here's a summary of the entity types that must file:

-• Limited Liability Companies (LLCs), domestic and foreign, file an annual certificate every anniversary month
+• Limited Liability Companies (LLCs), domestic and foreign, file an annual certificate on their anniversary date, per 18 O.S. § 2055.2

-• Limited Partnerships (LPs), domestic and foreign, also file an annual certificate on the anniversary month
+• Limited Partnerships (LPs), domestic and foreign, file an annual certificate on their anniversary date, per 54 O.S. § 500-210A

 Oklahoma gives you two options for your annual certificate: online or paper filing by mail.
-The state's online portal guides you through the form and provides an immediate receipt once payment clears.
-No guessing when you filed, no waiting for mail processing.
+The state's online portal guides you through the form and provides confirmation once payment clears.

 Here's what you need to do:

-• Search your entity by name or filing number, then review each field, updating anything that's changed.
+• Enter your entity's filing number, search, and review each field, updating anything that's changed.

-Paper filing still exists if you prefer old-school methods.
-Download the form from the same portal, fill it out in blue or black ink, and mail it with a check to the Oklahoma Secretary of State.
-Just remember that paper filings won't appear in the public database until staff manually process them, so allow extra time if someone needs to verify your status.
+Paper filing still exists if you prefer it.
+Download the form from the SOS Business Forms page, fill it out in blue or black ink, and mail it with a check to: Oklahoma Secretary of State, 421 N.W.
+13th, Suite 210, Oklahoma City, OK 73103.

 Due dates and deadlines